samarthdave/portfolio/content/about/_index.md

 ---
-title: "About"
+title: About
-description: "Coder + Camera + Computer"
+description: Motivated mostly by food and sometimes my desire to succeed
-featured_image: '/images/background.jpg'
+featured_image: /images/background.jpg
 ---

-An alliteration was all I could do.